IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### width
-The width of a Canvas or content resource.
+The width of this Canvas or external content resource.
 For content resources, the value is in pixels.
 For Canvases, the value does not have a unit.
 In combination with the height, it conveys an aspect ratio for the space in which content resources are located.

 The value _MUST_ be a non-negative integer or floating point number.